w3c/webappsec/specs/subresourceintegrity/spec.markdown

 This metadata is generally encoded as a "named information" (`ni`) URI, as defined in RFC6920. [[!RFC6920]]

-For example, given a resource containing only the string "Hello, world!", an author might choose [SHA-256][sha2] as a hash function.
+For example, given a resource containing only the string "Hello, world.", an author might choose [SHA-256][sha2] as a hash function.
 `-MO_YqmqPm_BYZwlDkir51GTc9Pt9BvmLrXcRRma8u8` is the base64url-encoded
 digest that results.
 This can be encoded as an `ni` URI as follows: